-Views: 5416 Author: Site Editor Publish Time: 2026-03-05 Origin: Site
+Views: 5416 Author: Ruqinba Publish Time: 2026-03-05 Origin: Site

 When a pale yellow oily liquid is added to epoxy resin, it does more than just cure the system.
 It significantly enhances toughness and elevates heat resistance and flame retardancy to new heights.
 This is the "magic show" of Dodecenyl Succinic Anhydride (DDSA/K12) in the world of advanced composites.